 While it's undoubtedly true that one way to increase profits is to raise your prices, it's rarely the most reliable.
 It can be difficult to predict the effect price increases will have on your sales … [Read more...] about How to Increase Profits Without Raising Prices

 You know what is odd?
 Nobody expects successful experts - doctors, electricians, sports figures, lawyers, plumbers - to just wing it.
-We know they put a lot of time into learning about and training … [Read more...] about 2 Ways to Make Your Business More Successful
+We know they put a lot of time into learning about and training … [Read more...] about Two Ways to Make Your Business More Successful

 "Yup, you better believe it!
 How'd you know?"
 A business goes through phases, just like personal relationships.
 When a business, or a couple, get through the "will we or won't we make it" startup … [Read more...] about Are You and Your Employees Sick of Each Other?

 As we continue our journey through 2018, we're keeping an eye on the host of trending public relations (PR) possibilities that will help small businesses continue to thrive.
-If we take the time to … [Read more...] about Ideas to Enhance Your Small Business Public Relations Efforts
+If we take the time to … [Read more...] about Enhance Your Small Business Public Relations Efforts

 Recently, a study made by the Association of Management Firms (AMCF) found that approximately 93% participants believed that companies providing high quality thought leadership are in fact, better … [Read more...] about Quality Content: Editorials and Your Company Image